 DIY – How to Build a Pallet Sliding Barn Door

 Some links in this post are affiliate links.
-For more information, click here.
+For more information, check out my disclosure page here.

 You can find A LOT of different sliding barn door hardware on Amazon,

 Taking Apart the 2 Pallets to Create the Pallet Sliding Barn Door

 You have to first dismantle the pallets to utilize the wood.
 Here’s where the hammer and flat crowbar come in.
 You have to take care with removing the boards.
 To read more how we take apart a pallet before making your DIY pallet sliding barn door (check out this post here)

 Pallets are made to not come apart so these nails and board are tough to pry up without cracking every board you pry up.